-When you finally make it out of the house for (some strange version of) a night of good old-fashioned debauchery, you’ll mostly likely have the time of your life.
+When you finally make it out of the house for (some strange version of) a night of good old-fashioned debauchery (Woo!
+MOMS NIGHT OUT), you’ll mostly likely have the best time ever.
 What follows though, may easily be the worst 24 hours of your adult life…

 Your baby will most definitely wake earlier than usual and probably choose that morning to start teething.
 This is your punishment for trying to have your cake and eat it too.
 Do not feel guilty about tossing your usual morning routine out the window and succumbing to the immediate powers of Baby Advil.
 Pop one down that hatch yourself.